gtog/gtog.github.com/index.md

 	<p><a href="http://feeds.feedburner.com/FromGuinnessToGarch" rel="alternate" type="application/rss+xml"><img src="//feedburner.google.com/fb/images/pub/feed-icon16x16.png" alt="" style="vertical-align:middle;border:0"/></a>&nbsp;<a href="http://feeds.feedburner.com/FromGuinnessToGarch" rel="alternate" type="application/rss+xml">Subscribe to FGtoG</a></p>
 </div>

-This blog is a place where I post articles I have written about topics in finance, data visualization, R, hacking, workflow, and other data and information projects.
+This blog is a place where I post articles I have written about topics in finance,
+data visualization, R, hacking, workflow, and other data and information projects.
+I have a B.S. in Information and Decision Systems from Carnegie Mellon and a Masters
+of Science in Inustrial Administration from the [then Carnegie Mellon Graduate School
+of Industrial Administration, now Tepper School of Business].
+I have worked on fixed
+income trading floors for my entire 17+ year career.
+I am a derivatives structurer by
+trade.

-I hope you find the posts useful in your own work.
-Feel free to access any of the files in my github repositories.
-This site is hosted on github using Jekyll.
-There are a number of useful guides on how to create your own blog and host it on Github using Jekyll.
-I will write up my own experiences getting this site up and running in some future posts.
+I hope you find the posts here useful in your own work.
+Feel free to access any of the
+files in my [github](https://github.com/gtog) repositories.
+This site is hosted on github
+using Jekyll and Jekyll Bootstrap.

 Enjoy!

 ## Recent Posts

 <ul class="posts">